waldo-vision/waldo/docs/src/pages/en/getting-started.md

 Note we have a [code of conduct](/legal/code-of-conduct), please follow it in all your interactions with the project.

+### Formatting

+We use [Prettier](https://prettier.io) to ensure consistent formatting across the codebase.

+Ensure your changes have been properly formatted by running `yarn run format`.

 ## Pull Request Process

 1. Include your pull request with details of changes to the interface, this includes new environment